Sillitoe tartan: Spain

 Blue and white Sillitoe tartan is used by the several local Spanish police forces.
 Both the Toledo and Mijas local policia use a three-tiered version on vehicles in a fashion very similar to Australian police vehicles.
 The Ajuntament de Sóller and Barcelona (Guàrdia Urbana) local Policía both use two-tiered blue and white versions.

 Canada

-Use of the Sillitoe tartan is rare in Canada and is usually limited to auxiliary police services.
+The usage of Sillitoe tartan is typically rare in Canada (except in Quebec) and is usually limited to auxiliary police services.
 For example, the Toronto Police Auxiliary wear a red and black chequered band on their caps.

 A two-row Chicago-style Sillitoe tartan is borne on the high-visibility vests of the Vancouver Police, Metro Vancouver Transit Police, and other municipal police forces in the Lower Mainland and on Vancouver Island (along the edges of the horizontal and vertical reflective strips), but not on their high-visibility jackets nor other uniforms.
+The Surrey Police Service use a three-row tartan on their vests and emblem.

+Quebec

+Most of the Quebec police forces use blue-and-white Sillitoe Tartan on their reflective jackets, which feature a similar design to those in the UK.
+In addition, some EMS vehicles used by the Québec Urgences-santé/Health Emergencies use Sillitoe Tartan markings on the sides.